SAP-samples/teched2023-IN264/exercises/ex2/README.md

 ### 5)	 Configure approval form inputs to the data from equipment and training decisions

   a.
-Click on the Approval Form and check the data under Input tab.
-Note that most of the fields are already mapped to the Process Inputs.
+Click on the Approval Form and check the data under **Input** tab.
+Note that most of the fields are already mapped to the **Process Inputs**.
   <br>![](/exercises/ex2/images/Forms1.jpg) <br>
   b.
 Map the equipment data to the appproval form.
-For the Approval Form, click on the Input tab , expand the "Equipment for new hire" list, click on input field in Equipments and select Equipment Determination - Equipments.
-Any data that is not mapped automatically needs to  be mapped manually.
+For the Approval Form, click on the **Input** tab , expand the **Equipment for new hire** list, click on input field in **Equipments** and select **Equipment Determination - Equipments**.
+Any data that is not mapped automatically needs to  be mapped manually as per the screenshot.
 Save the changes.
   <br>![](/exercises/ex2/images/FormMapping1.jpg) <br>
   c.
 Now we will map the training data to the approval form.
-For the Approval Form, click on the Input tab,  expand the "Trainings for new hire" list, click on input field in Trainings and select TrainingDetermination - Trainings.Any data that is not mapped automatically needs to  be mapped manually.
+For the Approval Form, click on the **Input** tab,  expand the **Trainings for new hire** list, click on input field in **Trainings** and select **TrainingDetermination - Trainings**.Any data that is not mapped automatically needs to  be mapped manually as per the screenshot.
 Save the changes. <br>
   <br>![](/exercises/ex2/images/FormMapping2.jpg) <br>

 ### 6)	Consume Actions project to publish the approval event to Advanced Event Mesh(AEM)